 Of 200+ factors assessed by Google’s search algorithm, quantity and quality of inbound links have the most significant impact on how well you rank.

-And the most powerful way to earn links is a link building strategy called digital PR.
+And the most powerful way to earn links is a link building strategy in the digital marketing world called digital PR.

-In the traditional PR paradigm, when your brand is featured in the media, your greatest wish is for a potential customer to see that story.
+When your brand is featured in the media in the traditional PR paradigm, your greatest wish is for a potential customer to see that story.
 Maybe they convert minutes later, or just leave feeling positive vibes about your brand.
 In either case, you count it a success if they read about you, and a failure if they don’t.

 In the digital PR paradigm, we want customers to read about you, but our primary focus is to earn links that influence Google’s search algorithm to boost your rankings.